-- Expand their knowledge of specific technical disciplines in their field of study
+- Expand your knowledge of specific technical disciplines in your field of study

-- Apply advanced scientific principles in solving engineering programs
+- Apply advanced scientific principles in solving engineering challenges

-- Most candidates in the DEME program have two advisors: an academic advisor who provides state-of-the-art knowledge about engineering principles, and an industrial advisor who provides significant industrial experience and support.
+Most DEME candidates have two advisors: an academic advisor who provides state-of-the-art knowledge about engineering principles and an industrial advisor who provides significant industrial experience and support.
 This signature “theory and practice” education makes LTU graduates some of the most sought-after engineers in the area.

 Students applying for admission to the program are required to meet the following criteria: